 - Acute Catastrophic Includes members with immediate needs relating to an acute episode of care for conditions such as stroke, septicemia, spinal cord injury, trauma, amputation, open wounds, newly diagnosed cancer, or complications from surgeries characterized by readmission to the hospital. - Disease Management Blue Shield provides disease management services to our members identified with chronic medical conditions, such as; Asthma, Diabetes, CHF, Chronic Obstructive Pulmonary Disease (COPD) and Coronary Artery Disease (CAD).
-Chronic diseases, including cardiovascular disease and diabetes, are the leading causes of death in California and are among the most common, costly and often preventable of health problems.
-Disease management is an approach to reach members with chronic conditions and provide them with the necessary tools to minimize the impact of their condition. - Post-neonatal Intensive Care Unit (NICU)/Pediatrics Focuses on premature or medically complex neonates being discharged home from the hospital after birth, as well as pediatric members with special needs. - Behavioral Health Assists members with Mental Health and Substance Use Disorder diagnosis.
-Participates in discharge planning for all inpatient mental health and substance use disorder admissions, including detoxification. - Oncology Focuses on members with cancer diagnoses to manage them through the health care continuum. - Palliative Care Provides a care management option for patients that includes symptom control in addition to curative therapy.
-A combination of palliative care while curative care is ongoing has been shown to improve quality of life, reduce inpatient stays, increase choice of hospice and the results have been demonstrated in both a care delivery locus and in a health plan setting.
-The intent of the program is to permit the use of palliative care, for severe chronic conditions one year in advance of the patient's likely end of life.
+Chronic diseases, including cardiovascular disease and diabetes, are the leading causes of death in California and are among the most common, costly, and often preventable of health problems.
+Disease management is an approach to reach members with chronic conditions and provide them with the necessary tools to minimize the impact of their condition.
+In 2025 Blue Shield will add the following list of Rare Disease Management to the current list of diagnosis above: Amyotrophic Lateral Sclerosis, Crohn's Disease, Cystic Fibrosis- adult and pediatric, Hemophilia, Systemic Lupus Erythematosus, Multiple Sclerosis, Myasthenia Gravis, Myositis, Parkinson's Disease, Rheumatoid Arthritis, Scleroderma, Seizure Disorders, and Sickle Cell Disease adult and pediatric. - Post-neonatal Intensive Care Unit (NICU)/Pediatrics Focuses on premature or medically complex neonates being discharged home from the hospital after birth, as well as pediatric members with special needs. - Behavioral Health Assists members with Mental Health and Substance Use Disorder diagnosis.
+Participates in discharge planning for all inpatient mental health and substance use disorder admissions, including detoxification. - Oncology Focuses on members with cancer diagnoses to manage them through the health care continuum.